Peer-Reviewed Research

 DOI:10.1038/s41598-025-xxxxx-x

-The cerumenogram research represents a breakthrough in non-invasive metabolic analysis.
-Led by researchers at Universidade de Franca, this work continues to expand our understanding of volatile organic compound biomarkers and their potential applications in health screening.
+Cerumenogram research represents a breakthrough in non-invasive metabolic analysis.
+Led by researchers at Universidade de Franca, this work continues to expand our understanding of volatile organic compound biomarkers and their applications in health screening.

-The research cited is for educational purposes.
+Research cited is for educational purposes.
 CeruLabs is a wellness screening tool and is not FDA-approved.
-It is not intended to diagnose, treat, cure, or prevent any disease.
-Results should be discussed with a healthcare provider.
+Not intended to diagnose, treat, cure, or prevent any disease.
+Discuss results with a healthcare provider.